 - Switch your project key and host to your EU Cloud information.
 The Replicator app will continue to run, and replicating events over with a delay, but changing your project key and host is better and faster.

-- Recreate your insights, dashboards, feature flags, and other non-events data in EU Cloud (or, if self-hosted, run the metadata migrator).
-These won’t be migrated over from your old instance.
+- Recreate your insights, dashboards, feature flags, and other non-events data in EU Cloud (run the metadata migrator app).

 - If necessary for compliance, delete data from your US Cloud or self-hosted PostHog instance.